Divyamurthy20/VectorMind-RAG--AI-Powered-Knowledge-Retrieval-System/README.md

 - Modular: plug-and-play for any domain (medical, legal, finance, enterprise)
 - Designed for scalability, extensibility, and production-level RAG workflows

-# Component
-- Embeddings
 ## Why This Project Matters
 -Modern LLMs are powerful, but they hallucinate.
 -Enter RAG — Retrieval Augmented Generation.
-# This project helps users and companies:
+## This project helps users and companies:
 -Retrieve accurate information from private datasets -Build AI assistants for PDFs, FAQs, policies, manuals -Create domain-specific ChatGPT alternatives